apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/browser_contexts.md

 ## Wrap up

-So far in this course, you've learned how to launch a browser, open a page, run scripts on a page, extract data from a page, intercept requests made on the page, use proxies, and use multiple browser contexts.
+Thus far in this course, you've learned how to launch a browser, open a page, run scripts on a page, extract data from a page, intercept requests made on the page, use proxies, and use multiple browser contexts.
 Stay tuned for new lessons!